isabella232/lob-ios/README.md

-## PLEASE NOTE: The IOS Wrapper only supports the latest version of the API.
-For more information about versioning please check out the [documentation](https://lob.com/docs).
+## PLEASE NOTE: The iOS Wrapper is no longer officially supported.
+It is recommended that users integrate with the Lob API on the server-side of their applications, as this is safer than integration on the client-side.

 Lob.com iOS Client
 ==================